boinger/maturitymodeler/README.md

 ## Infrastructure as Code Maturity Model

 This project now includes a second data file (`js/data/iac_radar.js`), based on the IaC Maturity Model.
 To use IaC sample data, rename the file to `data_radar.js`; it will be automatically included in the build.
-Alternately, change the name of data file that gets included, by modifying the `build/build.js` and `js/radar/common.js` files.
+Alternately, change the name of data file that gets included, by modifying the `build/build.js` and configuration files.
 The data file contains a sample data set, based on a fictions financial institution's gap analysis.

 [![IaC Gap Analysis](https://github.com/boinger/maturitymodeler/blob/requirejs/images/IaC_example_thumbnail.png?raw=true)](https://github.com/boinger/maturitymodeler/blob/requirejs/images/IaC_example.png?raw=true)